Voles in the Garden

 Glue traps and sticky substances that trap wildlife when they touch or step on them should never be used.
-They cause great suffering and death to many species of wildlife, birds, and even domestic pets.
+They cause great suffering and death to many species of wildlife, including birds, and even domestic pets.

-It is best to take preventive measures, especially habitat modification, before an upsurge in vole numbers occurs.
+It is best to take preventive measures, especially habitat modification (which is surprisingly effective) before an upsurge in vole numbers occurs.
 Habitat modification is within your control.
-(A cyclical increase in vole numbers due mainly to climate conditions is not within your control.)
+A cyclical increase in vole numbers due mainly to climate conditions is not within your control.
 Try a combination of the suggestions above for best results, and keep in mind that next year may be a down year in the cycle of vole population numbers.
 There may be many fewer voles in your garden—naturally.